Revisiting Power System Stabilizers with Increased Inverter-Based Generation: A Case Study: Results

 \subsection{PSS Parameter Set A}

 After transitioning from the base case to the 50\% IBR scenario, the system becomes unstable for a 1\% load increase at Bus 9, as indicated by the gray increasing-magnitude oscillations in Fig.~\ref{fig:results_trajectories}a.
 To re-tune $PSS_4$, we first deactivate it and then determine new PSS parameter values using either the Residues or P-Vref methods described in Section~\ref{sec:methodology}.
-We use the 50\% IBR scenario for the model for either PSS tuning method.
+We use the 50\% IBR scenario as the model for both PSS tuning methods.
 The $PSS_4$ re-tuning is carried out while keeping the remaining PSS, $PSS_2$, active.
 The re-tuned parameters of $PSS_4$ are summarized in Table~\ref{tab:results}.

 To test the stability of the system with a given PSS-tuning, we run tests in which the PSS parameters are set, and then the load at Bus 9 is increased at $t=1$~s.

 Fig.~\ref{fig:results_trajectories}a plots the active power trajectories of $G_4$ for each test.
 The simulations confirm the system is stable for both Residues (blue) and P-Vref-tuned parameters (red).
 Therefore, we conclude that, for Parameter Set $A$, tuning $PSS_4$ with either method is sufficient, and thus coordination is unnecessary.